Faculty

 Executive Director

-Ms Zehner trained with John White and Margarita De Saa from National Ballet of Cuba.
+Michele Zehner trained with John White and Margarita De Saa from National Ballet of Cuba.
 She has also studied with Pennsylvania Ballet and Boston Ballet with Violette Verdi, as well as in New York with Madame Darvash, David Howard and Robert Denver.
 She received a full scholarship to Harkness Ballet and an apprenticeship with Hartford Ballet.
 Michele’s professional dance career included The San Antonio Ballet and Ballet Klos.
-Ms Zehner has focused on pedagogy and training dancers for over 25 years.
+Michele has focused on pedagogy and training dancers for over 25 years.
 She has studied under such greats as Gilbert Mayer, Ruth Petronovic and John White and is an American Ballet Theatre® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Level 7 & Partnering of the ABT® National Training Curriculum.
 She is also certified in Progressing Ballet Technique.
-As an instructor, Michele has taught at Pennsylvania Academy of Ballet, Pennsylvania Centre for Ballet and The Rock School.
+As an instructor, Michele has taught at Pennsylvania Academy of Ballet, Pennsylvania Centre for Ballet and The Rock School for Dance Education.
 Some of Michele’s students have gone on to dance professionally with New York City Ballet, Washington Ballet, Stuttgart Ballet, Pacific Northwest, San Francisco Ballet and Broadway shows.
-Ms Zehner has been an Artist in Residence at BAK MSOA as well as Dreyfoos School for the Arts and sat on the board of the Florida Dance Association.
+Michele has been an Artist in Residence at BAK Middle School of the Arts, and Alexander W. Dreyfoos School for the Arts.
+She sat on the Board of Directors for the Florida Dance Association.
 She was the director of Florida School for Dance Education and one of the founding members of Dance Theater of Florida.
 She continues to teach guest classes nationally when time permits.

 Rachel Hart